-According to the Center for Retirement Research at Boston College, the average time spent caring for elderly parents is more than 24 hours a week, and one in four adult caregivers exceed 40 hours in one week, according to the same survey PDF opens in a new window. from the National Alliance for Caregiving and the AARP Public Policy Institute.
+According to the Center for Retirement Research at Boston College, the average time spent caring for elderly parents is more than 77 hours a month.
 This is like having a second job, which is why balancing your own financial and emotional needs can be challenging.

 If you are caring for an elderly parent, consider these seven resources to help manage senior care costs:

 Depending on where you live, government programs like Medicaid can help in taking care of aging parents.
 Some states have waiver programs to help manage everyday senior care costs.
 “Make sure the older person you’re assisting is getting every benefit to which they are entitled,” says Catherine Roper of Caring.com.
 She recommends the National Council on Aging’s BenefitsCheckUp®, a free service to help determine which programs are available to both you and your loved ones.

 When taking care of aging parents, in-home care can be expensive and involve a mountain of forms.
 Today, there are many independent, qualified caregivers available.
-For example, you may be able to find websites where retired nurses offer their paid services through websites like CareFamily and Care.com.
+For example, you may be able to find websites where retired nurses offer their paid services.
 Also, most seniors living alone at home have empty bedrooms and, “often a young person is looking for ways to save on housing costs,” Roper says.
 “Swapping some caregiving tasks for low-cost (or even free) housing can be a great option, in addition to being an enjoyable experience for both the older and younger person.”

 The elderly may also have vehicles at their home that are rarely utilized, Roper says.
 “They’d be happy to offer it to a young person in exchange for driving them where they need to go.
 This can be a great way for a young person to save on car payments,” she says.